-It is common to have a green tongue after eating or drinking something with green food coloring, but an unexplained color change can be a sign of an underlying issue.
+A person may have a green tongue after eating or drinking something with green food coloring.
+In some cases, a green tongue may be a sign of an underlying condition.

 An infection or overgrowth of certain germs is often the cause of a green tongue, though there are other causes as well.
 Symptoms of a green tongue will usually go away after treating the underlying condition.

 In this article, we look at conditions that cause a green tongue, treatment options, and when to see a doctor.

 Several conditions may cause a green tongue, including:

 1. Oral thrush

 In some cases, a buildup of germs or poor oral hygiene may lead to a Candida infection.